dalong0514/readnotes/20210106计算原文/2021060Learning-React2Ed/2021060Learning-React0301.md

   ),
   oneSecond()
   );

 startTicking();
 ```

 This declarative version of the clock achieves the same results as the imperative version.
 However, there quite a few benefits to this approach.
 First, all of these functions are easily testable and reusable.
 They can be used in future clocks or other digital displays.
 Also, this program is easily scalable.
 There are no side effects.
 There are no global variables outside of functions themselves.
 There could still be bugs, but they'll be easier to find.

 In this chapter, we've introduced functional programming principles.

 Throughout the book when we discuss best practices in React, we'll continue to demonstrate how many React concepts are based in functional techniques.
 In the next chapter, we'll dive into React officially with an improved understanding of the principles that guided its development.

-Dana S. Scott,「λ-Calculus: Then & Now」.

-2『已下载附件「Lambda-Calculus-Timeline」』